 The door is the point where your exterior design becomes your interior décor.
 Cross the threshold and all the interior staging takes effect.

 It’s also an element that significantly impacts how a buyer will view your home.
 A poorly maintained front door, signals a poorly maintained home.
 A fresh coat of paint or stain will make the entrance stand out.
 Also, don’t forget the trim around the door.

-When the area around the door well isn’t well lit, add some lighting.
+Also, it the entry way is dark at night, add some lighting.
 Lighting will help ensure safety at night as well as enhance the appeal of the area.
 Adding lights will require an electrician.
 That will add some costs, but also value.

 Consider ground lights to accent the pathway to the door or even lighting up the door itself.
 No electrician needed.

 Last, take a look at the hardware on the door.
-If it is rusted and shabby, replace it?
 Replacing worn or dated door hardware is an easy, cost-effective way to improve the overall look of your entryway.

 These 3 easy curb appeal ideas will set the stage for a buyers entrance to your home.
 When you are choosing a Realtor to list your home, give higher marks to those who understand staging begins with curb appeal.